QOCOSystems/junction-2019-api-doc/README.md

 ## API Description

+The API url is: https://junction.dev.qoco.fi/api.
+The authentication is managed with an API key, add it to `x-api-key` header.
+For example:

+`curl -X GET -H 'x-apiKey: <API_KEY_HERE>' 'https://junction.dev.qoco.fi/api'`

-The Bagage API consists of three APIs:
+The Baggage API consists of three APIs:

 - Baggage
 - Customers